Ollie-nl/PagePolly/QUICK_START.md

 2. **Environment Variables:**
    - Copy `.env.template` to `.env`
-   - Fill in your Supabase credentials:
+   - Fill in your Supabase and ScrapingBee credentials:
      ```
      VITE_SUPABASE_URL=your_supabase_url_here
      VITE_SUPABASE_ANON_KEY=your_supabase_anon_key_here
      SUPABASE_SERVICE_ROLE_KEY=your_supabase_service_role_key_here
+     SCRAPING_BEE_API_KEY=your_scraping_bee_api_key_here
      ```
+   - You can obtain a ScrapingBee API key by signing up at https://www.scrapingbee.com/

 ## 3. Start the Application